deadcoder0904/btcpayserver-nextjs/README.md

 NEXT_TELEMETRY_DISABLED=1
 ```

-Run `pnpm dev` in one terminal and `pnpm ngrok:listen` in another terminal. `ngrok` is needed for webhooks as webhooks don't work on http, they need https.
+Run `pnpm dev` (or `pnpm turbo`) in one terminal and `pnpm ngrok:listen` in another terminal. `ngrok` is needed for webhooks as webhooks don't work on http, they need https.

 > Make sure to set up [ngrok](https://ngrok.com) with [static domain](https://ngrok.com/blog-post/free-static-domains-ngrok-users).